 Other necessary improvements are in the Food Service area.
 Phase III construction significantly expanded existing dining facilities of the Courtyard Café.
-The current food service vendor is requesting, along with other items that have been brought forth, a dishwasher and reconfiguration of hte kitchen.
+The current food service vendor is requesting, along with other items that have been brought forth, a dishwasher and reconfiguration of the kitchen.
 This should also include electrical and HVAC systems, which are running at capacity in order to maintain the additional, electrical and heat loads from equipment that has been added in the past.
-The kitchen equipment and food service prep areas are, however, barely adequate to support the current food service needs of the Petaluma Campus and will be wholly inadequate at full build out with 12,000 students and 200 or more full-time employees.
+The kitchen equipment and food service prep areas are, however, barely adequate to support the current food service needs of the Petaluma Campus.